Guerrero Jr. living up to his baseball pedigree

 The Toronto Blue Jays are being cautious with their 19-year-old prospect, who is more than living up to his pedigree as the son of a Hall of Famer by slugging his way through the double-A Eastern League.

-As the third baseman for the New Hampshire Fisher Cats, Guerrero is perhaps the most famous prospect in the minors, bringing a .433 batting average with 10 home runs and 50 RBIs into Tuesday night's home game against the Hartford Yard Goats.
+As the third baseman for the New Hampshire Fisher Cats, Guerrero is perhaps the most famous prospect in the minors, bringing a .433 batting average into Tuesday night's home game against the Portland Sea Dogs.
+He hit his 11th homer of the season, driving in three to up his RBI tally to 53, in the 11-2 Fisher Cats victory.

 "I just come up here and try to work every day and control what I can control," Guerrero said through a translator after batting practice.